Severe allergic reactions

 What to do

-Stop the transfusion immediately and follow other steps for managing suspected transfusion reactions.
-This may become a medical emergency.
+STOP the transfusion immediately and follow other steps for managing suspected transfusion reactions.

-Consult a haematologist before administering additional blood components.
+Consult a haematologist or transfusion medicine specialist before administering additional blood components.

-To prevent recurrent anaphylaxis consider the following options:
+To manage recurrent anaphylaxis, consider the following options:

 • Perform further transfusions in a clinical area with resuscitation facilities.